Ashley Bryan in Song

 The mission of The Eric Carle Museum of Picture Book Art, a non-profit organization in Amherst, MA, is to inspire a love of art and reading through picture books.
 A leading advocate in its field, The Carle collects, preserves, presents, and celebrates picture books and picture-book illustrations from around the world.
 In addition to underscoring the cultural, historical, and artistic significance of picture books and their art form, The Carle offers educational programs that provide a foundation for arts integration and literacy.

-The late Eric and Barbara Carle, co-founded the Museum in November 2002.
-Carle is the renowned author and illustrator of more than 70 books, including the 1969 classic The Very Hungry Caterpillar.
+The late Eric and Barbara Carle co-founded the Museum in November 2002.
+Carle was the renowned author and illustrator of more than 70 books, including the 1969 classic The Very Hungry Caterpillar.
 Since opening, the 43,000-square foot facility has served more than 750,000 visitors, including 50,000 schoolchildren.
 The Carle houses more than 11,000 objects, including 7,300 permanent collection illustrations.
 The Carle has three art galleries, an art studio, a theater, picture book and scholarly libraries, and educational programs for families, scholars, educators, and schoolchildren.
 Bobbie’s Meadow is an outdoor space that combines art and nature.
 Educational offerings include professional training for educators around the country and Master’s degree programs in children’s literature with Simmons University.